OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 - A Python script for benchmarking and visualization of parallel performance and scalability on multiple cores.

-This reference guide summarizes the work/span analysis measurements reported by Cilkscale, and details the interface, options, and output of each component.
+This reference page summarizes the work/span analysis measurements reported by Cilkscale, and details the interface, options, and output of each component.
 To learn more about how to use Cilkscale to analyze the parallel performance of your Cilk program, see the [Cilkscale user's